DaniDelgon/TradingRL/README.md

 ![imagen](https://user-images.githubusercontent.com/18196870/206582870-04122003-5409-43d0-967d-c9a6eb58a01e.png)

-This notebook is divided by different parts:
+This notebook is divided in different parts:

 1. Import and downloading of the data -> Where we are going to install the OHLCV (Close, High, Low, Close, Volume) financial data from the yahoo finance library ib the form of a pandas DataFrame and install a few dependencies that we are going to need.